vrk-kpa/xroad-e2e-client/README.md

 ## simple_monitor.pl

 The script simple_monitor.pl is the simplest version of clients.
 It does not offer watchdog but will have the alert message features.
 Simply configure the aforementioned files and run with ./simple_monitor.pl.
+Generates a lock file (with default name alert.lock) to prevent re-sending of mail.
+Remove the lock file (in a cron script or something) if you want this to function again!

 ## report.pl